Please refer to our DISCLOSURE STATEMENT.

 YOU MAY ALSO LIKE : REQUIREMENTS FOR HOMESCHOOLING YOUR CHILD

-We visited various RV dealerships and attended an RV expo.
+We visited various RV dealerships and attended an RV expo to learn more about RV living.
 We read online reviews and questioned friends.
 We bought a 39’ 5th wheel having never even slept in one let alone been in charge of its movement and maintenance.
 We purchased a used, F-250 extended cab, a work truck.
 It came complete with a horrible smell, sold by a greasy, untrustworthy salesman who even over a year later still creeps me out when I think about him.

-The RV sat in our driveway while we frantically loaded it with what we hoped were all the things we’d need for life on the road.
-At the same time, we packed and packed up the house because the people who gave us thousands of dollars to move out?
+The RV sat in our driveway while we frantically loaded it with what we hoped were all the things we’d need for the RV life.
+At the same time we packed an RV, we also packed up the house because the people who gave us thousands of dollars to move out?
 They wanted to move in.

 In our empty living room, we stood in a circle with cherished friends and prayed.
 We ate one last meal at our favorite Tex Mex place.
 Then, we drove away.